-- 4. The Permittee shall limit speeds on unpaved areas to less than 15 MPH. - 5.
-The Permittee shall maintain chemical dust suppressant or, equivalent dust suppressant that achieves similar control, on the unpaved road surfaces as described in the manufacturer's specifications. - 6.
-The Permittee shall reduce on-site emissions by some other means (e.g. surface moisture content performance standard, watering frequency, installing or utilizing water spray systems), or electrifying processes that require offroad equipment (such as automated load-out conveyor systems to reduce haul truck emissions).
+6. The Permittee shall reduce on-site emissions by some other means (e.g., surface moisture content performance standard, watering frequency, installing or utilizing water spray systems), or electrifying processes that require offroad equipment (such as automated load-out conveyor systems to reduce haul truck emissions).
 Stationary source emissions of particulates can be reduced by: installing baghouses to aggregate processing equipment; installing bags with higher removal efficiencies in existing baghouses (such as the asphalt plants); installing scrubbers; or, installing water spray systems.

-The effectiveness of this measure shall be demonstrated to the County by submittal of an Emissions Calculations report that has been prepared by a qualified professional (at the expense of the Permittee).
-The Emissions Calculations report shall be submitted to the County for review in the Annual Compliance and Assurance Update Report required by COA ondition of Approval No. 2(L), or as requested by the County to demonstrate compliance.
-As necessary the County will either hire a consultant (at the operator's/Ppermittee's expense) or enlist the BAQMD to assess compliance.
+The effectiveness of this measure shall be demonstrated to the County by submittal of an Emissions Calculations report that has been prepared by a qualified professional (at the expense of the Permittee) and supporting data.
+The Emissions Calculations report shall be submitted to the County for review in the Annual Compliance Report required by COA No. 2 (L), or as requested by the County to demonstrate compliance.
+As necessary, the County will either hire a consultant (at the operator's/Permittee's expense) or enlist the BAAQMD to assess compliance.